overnode-org/overnode/README.md

   - add ability to inherit sections of a configuration to reduce duplication
   - add automated tests for examples
   - get rid of terraform, which is used internally, but does not provide enough value anymore
+  - ability to revert config and file changes
 ## Help

 ```